Ukrainians in Finland

-Finnish Ukrainians are Ukrainians living in Finland.
-Their numbers vary depending on the definition.
+Ukrainians in Finland are people who have a background from the country of Ukraine and who live in Finland.
+People can be born in Ukraine, have Ukrainian ancestry and/or be citizens of Ukraine.
+As of 2024, there were 23,017 people born in Ukraine living in Finland.
+Similarly, the number of people with Ukrainian citizenship was 41,403.
+The number of people who spoke Ukrainian as their mother tongue was 38,850.

-There is a Finnish-Ukrainian organization in Finland created in 1997.
+Historically, Ukrainians made up only a small proportion of immigrants in Finland, but their numbers increased significantly after the Russian invasion of Ukraine in 2022.

 History

 Since June 1918 about 60 Ukrainians lived in Finland.
 However the amount of Ukrainians in Finland for almost 70 years was unknown until 1992.
 Before the Russian invasion of Ukraine, many Ukrainians came to work in Finland as berry pickers during the summer.
 In 2016 over 9,000 Ukrainian berry pickers arrived in Finland.
 Their average earnings during 2015 was 666 euros.

 The number of Ukrainian refugees has greatly increased since the 2022 Russian invasion of Ukraine.
 By July 2022 nearly 7,000 school-aged Ukrainian refugees have arrived in Finland.
 Schools in Finland have prepared for the start of the school year in Autumn by increasing study groups and hiring more teachers.
 Ministry of the Interior estimated that up to 40,000-80,000 Ukrainian refugees may arrive in Finland during 2022.

 From 2015 to July 2022 a total of 122,000 Ukrainians have submitted applications to the Finnish Immigration Service, 43,500 during 2022.
 Of those 43,500, nearly 36,000 sought international protection.
 95% of them received a positive decision, with the rest of them being expired decisions.